When To Stay Home

-Deciding when a child can go to school can be a difficult decision for parents to make especially during our current times.
+Deciding when a student can go to school can be a difficult decision for parents to make.
 When trying to decide, use the guidelines below and seek the advice of your health care provider.

 Stay at home